Vietnam Veterans of America Foundation: Post-Conflict Rehabilitation

 Many survivors of war require physical and emotional rehabilitation.
 VVAF's Post-Conflict Rehabilitation Program (PCR) provides support through product services, physical and emotional training, and sport rehabilitation.
 It has provided rehabilitation services in Angola, Ethiopia, Cambodia, and Vietnam, and supports rehabilitation and disability programs throughout Central America and Sub-Saharan Africa.
 Thousands of people who suffer from disabilities caused by war or debilitating diseases such as polio and clubfoot benefit every year from artificial limbs, braces and wheelchairs produced at VVAF clinics.
 In addition, patients are enrolled in physical therapy sessions where they develop the strength, flexibility and skills to become mobile again.
 VVAF's community follow-up and outreach teams bring assistance to people where they live.
 And through the creation of self-help groups and the implementation of sports and recreation activities through its Sports for Life initiative, people develop the confidence, skills, and social networks necessary to become active participants in their societies.

 Sports for life

 Sports for Life (SFL), a project of PCR, uses athletic activity and play as vehicles for bringing about positive changes in the lives of people with disabilities.
-The SFL program uses therapeutic and competitive sports to rehabilitate disabled persons in war-affected nations, helping them to build physical and social skills and develop the confidence to improve their lives in other ways.
+The SFL program uses therapeutic and competitive sports to rehabilitate individuals with disabilities in war-affected nations, helping them to build physical and social skills and develop the confidence to improve their lives in other ways.
 SFL has conducted successful programs in Kosovo, Angola and Cambodia.
 In March 2006 two athletic superstars, 2000 NFL MVP Ray Lewis and Paralympian Cheri Blauwet joined the Sports for Life Advisory Committee and travelled to Africa with VVAF to support and promote new developments in Ethiopia and Angola.